Tear Jerker: Star Trek: The Original Series

 - Captain Kirk's descent into senility and paranoia in "The Deadly Years" is made more painful by the reactions of those around him, and especially Spock, who looks sadder and sadder as the episode progresses.
 When after the competency hearing Kirk calls him a traitor and adds he never wants to see him again, Spock leaves looking (by Vulcan standards) like he's about to cry.

 - "All Our Yesterdays".
 Kirk is able to get Spock and McCoy back to the present, but Zarabeth, the woman who helped them, the woman Spock has come to love, has to remain behind, condemned to live out the rest of her life alone in Sarpeidon's ice age past.

 Spock: It happened, but that was five thousand years ago and she is dead now.
 Dead and buried long ago.

-Poor Yeoman Thompson, who was turned into a mineral cube by Rojan and crushed in "By Any Other Name".
+- Poor Yeoman Thompson, the only female redshirt to die onscreen in TOS, who was turned into a mineral cube by Rojan and crushed in "By Any Other Name".

 - The young engineer Harper, who got vaporized by plasma flow activated by computer M-5 to restore its power supply.
 The worst part is how Daystrom tried to rationalize it as Harper simply "getting in the way."

 - While it's not mentioned afterward (figures) the two security officers who got beamed into open space while Sulu and Chekov were under the induced illusion that the ship was still in orbit of a planet in "And the Children Shall Lead".
 Poor guys...

 - The death of the man who was about to be married in "Balance of Terror," and his fiance's reaction at the end of the episode, is probably the saddest one in the series.